alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The risks of under-classification include not only legal and financial sanction, but the loss of the social licence to operate of the whole community of data science researchers.

-A model for secure data research projects
+Definitions - a model for secure data research projects
 -----------------------------------------

 ### Environments and Projects